ZhiJie88/Electromechanical-3D-Printed-Prosthetic-Arm-Initiative-SPRING-2023/README.md

 Due to the extortionate price of mechanical prosthetic arms, Dr. B at Kansas State University has started an initiative to design, build, and protype an open source arm.

-The Main Deliverables For SPRING 2023 were as Follows:
+The main deliverables for SPRING 2023 were as follows:

 1. A complete model of the hand and forearm in SolidWorks.
 2. A complete set of STL files for printing the hand and arm.